metauni/orb/README.md

 Lowering this activation energy seems important, and is the main purpose of the Orbs.

-## Implementation
+## Installation

-Just as metaboards are parts in the world tagged with `metaboard`, an orb is a part tagged `metaorb`.
+Download the release, drag the `metaorb.rbxmx` file into `ServerScriptService` and then tag the objects you wish to play the role of orbs with the tag `metaorb`.